– this page as pdf –

 R-dataframe

-Mondrian supports loading data directly from R workspaces.
-To do so, one only needs to specify the R workspace file (in most cases it might default to .RData).
+ondrian supports loading data directly from R workspaces.
+To do so, you only need to specify the R workspace file (in most cases it will default to .RData).
 Once the workspace file is chosen, Mondrian lists all dataframes within this workspace.
 Selecting the desired dataframe will dump a temporary file from R and read this file into Mondrian.

 Load R Dataframe